aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to SXC" h2="Export PS File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PS file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.

+The process of converting PS to SXC involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export PS to XLSX.
+This component provides a wide range of features and capabilities that make it easy to create powerful applications.
+It allows you to convert PS to XLSX with just a few lines of code.
+It also supports a wide range of features such as text extraction, image extraction, page manipulation, and more.

+Once you have exported PS to XLSX, you can then use Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to SXC.
+This component provides a wide range of features and capabilities that make it easy to create powerful applications.
+It allows you to convert XLSX to SXC with just a few lines of code.
+It also supports a wide range of features such as formatting, data validation, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, you can easily convert PS file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.
+It allows you to convert PS to XLSX with Aspose.PDF for .NET and then convert XLSX to SXC with Aspose.Cells for .NET.
+This makes it easy to create powerful applications that can easily convert PS to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}